cstenkamp/MastersThesisText/pandoc_markdown_base/3_1_algorithm.md

 Here we bring together the embedding of the individual entities and the extracted keyphrases.
 For that, we split those samples where a keyphrase occurs from those where it doesn't, using a linear classifier.
 The orthogonal to the resulting decision-hyperplane is then used as axis, onto which the entities are mapped - the further away from the plane the mapping of a point onto the orthogonal, the more the entity is said to have the attribute encoded by the phrase responsible for the hyperplane.
 A score function compares the ranking induced by this to the ranking induced by number of occurences (or quantification-value) of the respective keyphrase of all documents, such that only those terms where the correspondance of these rankings exceeds a certain threshold are considered as candidate directions henceforth.

+* ref fig:3d_hyperplane_ortho !!
+* neuer plot "wann ist ein induziertes ranking faithful pos/neg example" (grafische Darstellung von "if the ranking induced by the SVM corresponds to the count/PPMI, we see it as faithful measure", also ein beispiel wo's passt und ein Beispiel wo's nicht passt)
 * For every candidate-term, take the quantifications from the doc-term-matrix and binarize it, such that we have two classes: one with all descriptions in which the term does occur and one with those where it doesn't.
 * On that we then train a linear classifier such as an SVM.
 From that, we can then calculate binary classification-quality-metrics such as accuracy, precision, recall, f1 and bin2bin-kappa.
     * dass wir ja nur ne dulli-SVM ohne kernel trick machen, weil wir ja eben with-hyperplane-linear für den eigentlichen space sein wollen (kerneltrick ist ja "Projecten in nem anderen space, damit das was da linear ist bei uns nonlinear ist" und ich will linear sein)